 If you have further questions on how to access the interview, please contact our support team.

 A: The tax interview is asking whether you are an individual or a certain type of legal entity (for example, a corporation, partnership, or other legal entity type).
 You are not a “partnership” merely because you are a Partner at Union for Gamers.
 Please evaluate whether you are answering the interview questions on behalf of yourself as an individual, or on behalf of an entity, like a corporation or partnership.
 If you have any questions on whether you are a “partnership”, please consult your tax advisor.

 A: A U.S. Tax Identification Number (TIN) is issued by the IRS and can be a Social Security Number (SSN), Individual Taxpayer Identification Number (ITIN), or Employer Identification Number (EIN).
 For U.S. persons, this is typically an SSN (generally for individuals) or EIN (generally for companies).
 For non-U.S. persons, this may be an ITIN (generally for individuals) or EIN (generally for companies).
 For more information on tax identification numbers, please consult your tax advisor.

-A: Curse requires all U.S. payees, including non-profit and tax-exempt organizations, to provide their U.S. taxpayer information through our short online tax interview accessible from the Dashboard.
+A: Union for Gamers requires all U.S. payees, including non-profit and tax-exempt organizations, to provide their U.S. taxpayer information through our short online tax interview accessible from the Dashboard.
 You will be required to provide your U.S. tax identification number.